pepcape/NPGR003-23/03-SFC/README.md

 First-Order Predictive Compression scheme.

 # First-Order Predictive Compression
-The simplest predictive compression used in contexts where no memory is required and very fast computation is required.
+The simplest predictive compression used in contexts where low memory footprint and very fast computation is required.
 Another condition is that the data is in 1D (sequence) form, so 2D images must be linearized by some "pixel ordering" method.

-The method involves predicting the value of a given sample based on the value of the previous sample ("1-order"), and then encoding the difference between the predicted value and the actual value.
+The method involves predicting the value of a given sample based on the value of the previous sample ("first-order"), and then encoding the difference between the predicted value and the actual value.
 This technique can significantly reduce the amount of data to be stored or transmitted when the input data is highly correlated (i.e., neighboring samples have similar values).